A certain poll informs me that one of the things my readers would like to see is more interesting stories…

 - Keep your content from falling into the wrong hands.
-You worked hard on it, it’s yours.
-This could easily have turned into a situation where content was provided prior to a contract being signed, an idea gets used without consent, and then it turns into a battle of the client’s word vs the consultant’s, and that’s a sticky and possibly expensive legal situation that no one wants to get involved in.
+You worked hard on it; it’s yours.
+This could easily have turned into a situation where the content was provided before a contract got signed, an idea gets used without consent.
+Then it turns into a battle of the client’s word vs the consultant’s, and that’s a sticky and possibly expensive legal situation that no one wants to get involved in.

-All in all, I’m not pleased that it turned out the way that it did and I’m happy to shoulder some of the responsibility for it all, but no matter how it turned out, it’s off of my plate, and I’ll just move forward as I always do – one task at a time.
+All in all, I’m not pleased it turned out the way it did.
+I’m happy to shoulder some of the responsibility, but no matter how it turned out, it’s off of my plate.
+I’ll move forward as I always do—one task at a time.

 The 2010 20K Running Total: $192.14